 And, when downloading software, be sure to watch out for advertisement banners disguised as “Download” links that will take you elsewhere and try to trick you into downloading possibly malicious software.
 And uncheck any bundled software that comes with a program—even a legitimate one.

 Be aware that there are many different types of “programs” — for example, screensavers in .SCR format are essentially just programs and could contain harmful malware.
 We’ve got a list of 50+ different types of file extensions that are potentially dangerous on Windows.

+Lastly, and this should go without saying, stop pirating software.
 When you acquire pirated or cracked software from peer-to-peer networks or shady websites, you’re taking a big risk.
 By running an .exe file from such locations, you’re trusting the distributor to not do anything harmful.
 Worse yet, the cracks you may need to run to make such software work properly are made by software-cracking groups.
 You can’t know if they’ve included malware or not.

 Don’t Trust Any Popup Notifications

 Similarly, never download or install something you didn’t go looking for.
 If a website tells you Flash is out of date, Chrome needs to be updated, or an extension needs to be added, pump your brakes.
 This is a common trick to get you to install something for an attacker.
 Even if you think the pop-up might be legitimate, you still shouldn’t click on it.

 Let’s use Flash as an example.
 Flash has been deprecated for years.
 Even so, it is still common to encounter popups warning you need the latest version to get that cat video to play.
 If you are accessing a website that has content old enough to actually need Flash, there are better (but not safe) ways to install it.
 Flash has been totally replaced across most websites, so seeing a popup about it is a gargantuan red flag.

 RELATED: Tell Your Relatives: No, Microsoft Won't Call You About Your Computer